Kentucky Lemon Law: Your Complete Legal Guide

 - Electric motor failures

-- Software defects affecting vehicle operation
+- Software defects affecting vehicle operation or safety

 - Thermal management system problems